 Please note that if an emergency does arise which requires the foreign national spouse to travel abroad before issuance of the travel permit, there are processes in place at USCIS Field Offices and Service Centers to issue expedited and emergency travel documents.

 Note: When granting AP, USCIS does not evaluate the applicant’s eligibility to travel.
 What this means is that USCIS’ grant of AP does not mean it is necessarily safe for you to travel abroad.
-Those with long periods of unlawful presence or unauthorized stay may be subject to the three or ten year bars.
-The bar is not triggered until the travel occurs.
-While a recent BIA decision states that travel on AP should not trigger the bars, it is in the applicant’s best interest to seek legal counsel before traveling if he or she has been in the U.S. unlawfully for any period of time.
+Those with long periods of unlawful presence or unauthorized stay are generally subject to the three or ten-year bars if they leave the U.S. Travel outside the U.S. triggers the bar.
+While a BIA decision states that travel on AP should not trigger the bars, it is in the applicant’s best interest to seek legal counsel before traveling if he or she has been in the U.S. unlawfully for any period of time..

-Form I-693 Medical Examination Sheet must be submitted to USCIS with the AOS application.
+Form I-693 Report of Medical Examination And V accination Record Medical, must be submitted to USCIS before the AOS can be approved.
 A medical examination is a necessary part of the application for adjustment of status to determine if a health-related ground for denial of admission exists and to determine if the applicant has received all the required vaccinations.
 The applicant must arrange a medical examination with a doctor or “civil surgeon” designated by USCIS.

 Note: The completed Form I-693 must be submitted in an envelope sealed by the civil surgeon and cannot be opened by anyone except the examining officer at USCIS.

-Shortly after submitting the I-485 application package, applicants will be scheduled for “Biometrics” at an Application Support Center where his or her fingerprints and photos will be taken in order to run the requisite background checks.
+Shortly after submitting the I-485 application package, applicants will be scheduled for “Biometrics” at an Application Support Center where his or her fingerprints and photos will be taken so that USCIS can run the requisite background checks.
 Once the biometrics has been completed, the applicant will have to wait for the background checks to be completed before they are scheduled for a final adjustment of status interview.
 Applicants younger than 14 and older than 75 will not be fingerprinted.

 7.The Adjustment of Status Interview

 Once the fingerprinting is done and the background checks are completed, the applicant will likely have to appear for a personal interview.
 The interview will be with a USCIS Adjudications Officer and will be held at a USCIS field office having jurisdiction over the applicant’s residence as listed on the I-485.
 USCIS will send each applicant an appointment notice, usually about 2-4 weeks in advance of the interview.
-Generally, the U.S. citizen or legal permanent resident family member who filed the I-130 is also required to attend the interview.
+Generally, the U.S. citizen or LPR petitioner who filed the I-130 is also required to attend the interview.

 For most Green Card applicants, the USCIS interview is the most nerve-wracking part of the entire process.
 In the case of most relative petitions, the interview is primarily to verify the authenticity of the documents submitted and to make sure that the applicant is eligible to become a legal permanent resident.